sagol-python-for-neuroscientists/textbook-public/Syllabus.md

 __Final Grade:__

-* 40% - Homework assignments.
+* 40% - Homework assignments (one submission is skippable).
 * 60% - Final project.

 Each 3-hour lecture will start with an oral presentation, followed by individual work in the computer lab.
 Main topics of the course will include: